-A Private Day Tours in Hakone, Mt Fuji and Yokohama is so much more then just a tour.
+A Private Day Tour in Hakone, Mt Fuji, and Yokohama is more than just a tour.
 They are like having your own personal friend in Japan…

-The tips you get from our English-speaking guides will save you from experiencing the anxieties and pain of not knowing your way…
+Our English-speaking guides’ tips will save you from experiencing the anxieties and pain of not knowing your way…

 No one wants to get stressed on vacation…

 - If you’re traveling alone and feel anxious about taking the train to Fuji